EU Votes to Ban Memes -

 The EU Parliament voted by a margin of 2:1 today to adopt Article 13 of the EU Copyright Directive, a stringent copyright restriction that has the potential to ban memes.
-Parliament was made to vote again after having voted to reject it in July.
+MEPs were made to vote again after having voted to reject it in July.
 Sound familiar?

 Article 13 requires web companies to automatically filter out any copyrighted content, from songs to videos to even pictures.
 Say goodbye to your favourite gifs, movie stills, or other potentially copyrighted material on any social network.